 (4) The Proctors shall be responsible for the checking and/or counting of the ballot papers and the result of the ballot shall be announced by the Vice-Chancellor as soon as possible at the meeting or, where a paper ballot is held and the COVID-19 situation means it is not safe to count the ballot papers immediately, up to three days after the meeting, by publication online and by email to all members of Congregation for whom an email address is held.

-(5) The contents of individual ballot papers shall not be disclosed to any person except as necessary for the purpose of counting the ballot papers or of investigating allegations of misconduct or taking legal advice.
+(5) The contents of individual ballot papers shall not be disclosed to any person except as necessary for the purpose of checking or counting the ballot papers or of investigating allegations of misconduct or taking legal advice.

 (a) Council so decides, or

 (b) the question has been decided, or the resolution has been carried or rejected on a vote in the House, at a meeting at which not fewer than twenty five members were present on the floor of the House at the time when the vote in the House was taken and if a requisition for such a postal vote signed by at least fifty members is delivered to the Vice Chancellor.

 (2) For the purposes of paragraph (1) (b) above, the Proctors shall, whenever a vote is taken at a meeting of Congregation, certify the number of members present on the floor of the House at the time of the vote.

 4.6.
 No decision taken, or resolution carried or rejected, by Congregation on a vote otherwise than by a postal vote under regulation 4.5 above shall be deemed to be operative or to have been carried or rejected:

 (1) before 4.00 p.m. on the sixth day after the meeting of Congregation at which the question was decided or the resolution carried or rejected; or